petros-d/docs/cloud/cli-reference.md

 - [`astrocloud deploy`](cli-reference/astrocloud-deploy.md)

 Each of these commands has a dedicated documentation page with additional notes and examples.
 As we expand functionality for the Astronomer Cloud CLI, new commands will be listed here.

+## Global Options

+The Astronomer Cloud CLI has one global flag that can be used with any command:

+- `-h`, `--help`: Output more information about a given command to the CLI.